harshman7/oxprox-task/task-2/README.md

 ### 4. Handling Format Changes & Outages
 Pipelines break when sources change formats silently.
 To handle this, the pipeline incorporates strict edge-case detection:
-* Zero-Row Checks: If the UK provider suddenly uploads a scanned image instead of a digital PDF, pdfplumber will quietly extract zero rows.
-The pipeline explicitly checks row counts against historical averages.
-If the count drops by >90%, it aborts the database INSERT and flags a "Format Change" error.
+* Zero-Row Checks & Scanned Documents: If the UK provider suddenly changes their format and uploads a scanned image instead of a digital PDF, pdfplumber will quietly extract zero rows.
+The pipeline explicitly checks for this.
+If no rows are extracted, it assumes the document is scanned, routes it to the OCR fallback layer (pytesseract), and flags a "Format Change / OCR Triggered" alert via CloudWatch so the team is aware of the upstream change.
 * HTTP Failures: If a source is offline, the requests module utilizes an exponential backoff retry strategy.
 If it fails after 3 attempts, the pipeline halts that specific region's extraction and alerts the team, allowing the other two regions to process normally.

 ### 5. Scheduling & Monitoring